Erie Federal Courthouse: Baker Building

 The plan of the shop utilizes strategically placed curved partitions to draw the shopper's eye deep into the store.
 Mezzanines, balconies, and two-story spaces are also positioned to break up the uniformity of the space and provide transition from a room on one level to other rooms on other levels.
 In addition, balcony railings are long and curving, and subtly evoke a nautical image.

 The front (west) portion of the shop contains a rounded, two story entrance space that contains a second floor balcony from to gaze down, while upstairs.
 Directly behind this space is a retail area that contains, on its east end, a multilevel stairway designed to permits shoppers to climb a full flight up to the second floor above, or half a flight down or up to the retail areas in the rear of the store.
 Support spaces for tailoring, fitting, offices, and air handling were situated around the perimeter of the store.
 Aside from a small sign on the top of the cantilevered canopy, very little has changed in the building.
-The curving entrance on the corner, accentuated with the glass block, and the curved, multilevel spaces inside the building, were only been minimally altered during the nearly five decades of commercial use.
+The curving entrance on the corner, accentuated with the glass block, and the curved, multilevel spaces inside the building, were only minimally altered during the nearly five decades of commercial use.
 These features are distinctive, and combine to illustrate the Moderne style in its complete form.

 The Moderne style of commercial architecture was not prominent in Erie, and no other examples known to survive display the level of completeness and intactness exhibited by the Baker Building.